 Upon consolidation of CCBA, we remeasured our previously held equity interests in CCBA and its South African subsidiary to fair value and recorded a gain on the remeasurement of \$150 million.
 The fair values in our previously held equity investments in CCBA and its South African subsidiary were determined using income approaches, including discounted cash flow models (a Level 3 measurement), and the Company believes the inputs and assumptions used are consistent with those hypothetical marketplace participants would use.
-We recorded the noncontrolling interests of CCBA at an estimated fair value of \$1,805 million.
-The fair value of the noncontrolling interests was assessed in a manner similar to our previously held equity investments.
+We recorded \$1,805 million for the noncontrolling interests of CCBA.
+The fair value of the noncontrolling interests was determined in a manner similar to our previously held equity investments.

 The preliminary goodwill recorded at the time of the transaction was\$4,262 million, none of which is tax deductible.
 This goodwill is in part due to the significant synergies that are expected from the consolidation of the bottling system in Southern and East Africa, especially within the country of South Africa.
+As a result, upon finalization of purchase accounting \$411 million of the final goodwill balance of \$4,186 million was allocated to other reporting units expected to benefit from this transaction.

-The initial accounting for the business combination is currently incomplete, although preliminary purchase accounting entries have been recorded.
-The disclosures that are expected to be impacted by the completion of purchase accounting are the classification of assets held for sale - discontinued operations and liabilities held for sale - discontinued operations in the notes to the consolidated financial statements.
+During 2018, the Company acquired additional bottling operations in Zambia and Botswana, which have also been included in assets held for sale - discontinued operations and liabilities held for sale - discontinued operations.

-The following table presents information related to the major classes of assets and liabilities of CCBA that were classified as held for sale - discontinued operations in our consolidated balance sheet (in millions):
+The following table presents information related to the major classes of assets and liabilities of CCBA that were classified as held for sale - discontinued operations in our consolidated balance sheets (in millions):

-De ecember 31, 2017
+Decem ber 31, 2018 December 31, 2017

-Cash, cash equivalents and short-term investments \$ 97
+Cash, cash equivalents and short-term investments \$ 151 \$ 97

-Trade accounts receivable, less allowances 299
+Trade accounts receivable, less allowances 289 299

-Inventories 299
+Inventories 305 299

-Prepaid expenses and other assets 52
+Prepaid expenses and other assets 97 52

-Equity method investments 7
+Equity method investments 5 7

-Other assets 29
+Other assets 15 29

-Property, plant and equipment - net 1,436
+Property, plant and equipment - net 1,587 1,436

-Goodwill 4,248
+Goodwill 3,847 4,248

-Other intangible assets
+Other intangible assets 796 862

-862
+Allowance for reduction of assets held for sale (546)

-Assets held for sale - discontinued operations
+Assets held for sale - discontinued operations \$ 6,546 \$ 7,329

-1.65005 Hota for safe alsoonimada operations \$ 7,329

-Accounts payable and accrued expenses \$ 598
+Accounts payable and accrued expenses \$ 602 \$ 598

-Loans and notes payable 404
+Loans and notes payable 641 404

-Current maturities of long-term debt 6
+Current maturities of long-term debt 6 6

-Accrued income taxes 40
+Accrued income taxes 32 40

-Long-term debt 19
+Long-term debt 12 19

-Other liabilities 10
+Other liabilities 8 10

-Deferred income taxes 419
+Deferred income taxes 421 419

-Liabilities held for sale - discontinued operations
+Liabilities held for sale - discontinued operations \$ 1,722 \$ 1,496

-\$ 1,496